TCL C7L Review

 Review TCL C7L section Computer compatibility, font readability test

-When it comes to gaming on PC, as I mentioned earlier, it is truly seamless.
-The TV effortlessly supports high refresh rates: full 4K at 144 Hz, and at Full HD resolution, it can even ramp up to 288 Hz.
-Moreover, both G-Sync and FreeSync synchronization systems work here without any issues.
-For PC gamers, the C7L can serve as an excellent, gigantic monitor.
+When it comes to gaming on a PC, as I mentioned earlier, it’s really hassle-free.
+The TV handles high refresh rates without a hitch: full 4K at 144 Hz, and at Full HD it can even ramp up to 288 Hz.
+G-Sync and FreeSync work here with no problems.
+For PC gamers, the C7L can therefore serve as a great, gigantic monitor.

-However, typical office work with text looks a bit worse, all due to the panel behaving quite strangely under these conditions.
-When the highest refresh modes are turned on, namely 144 Hz and 288 Hz, the readability and sharpness of dark text on a light background is rather average – fonts become slightly blurry and jagged.
-Fortunately, this can be very easily fixed by changing the refresh rate in the graphics card settings to a stable 120 Hz.
-Then the text becomes perfectly sharp again, which is definitely worth remembering if you plan to use the C7L as a work screen.
+Typical office work with text looks a bit worse, though, because the panel behaves somewhat oddly in those conditions.
+With the highest refresh modes enabled, i.e. 144 Hz and 288 Hz, readability and the sharpness of dark text on a light background are rather mediocre: fonts become slightly blurred and jagged.
+Fortunately this can be fixed very easily by changing the display refresh rate in the graphics card settings to a stable 120 Hz.
+Then text becomes perfectly sharp again, which is definitely worth remembering if you plan to use the C7L as a work monitor.

 TCL C7L - Viewing angles